hasanarmoushnadsoft/Mobile-Interview/README.md

 - Tapping on an image in the feed should enlarge the image.
 The enlarged image can appear within a popup and does not need to transition from the feed.
 - Tapping on the user profile picture and post icons does not need to go anywhere nor do anything.
 - Added at least 15 posts with random photos onto the feed.
+- Style the image popup as you wish.
+Tapping outside the image should remove the image from view.

 ### BONUS:
-- Make the images tappable within the profile.
-Tapping the image should bring up a popup containing that image.
-- Add a UIPanGesture to the popup allowing you to drag it around.
+- Add a UIPanGesture to the image within the popup allowing you to drag it around.

 ## Submitting
 If you have any questions about the tech or design specifications or have submitted your application, please email dondrey@capway.co and cc: careers@capway.co.